junxit/us-congress-code/title-21/chapter-9/sec-360bbb-0.md

   - **(5)** a hyperlink or other reference to the clinical trial record containing information about the expanded access for such drug that is required under section 282(j)(2)(A)(ii)(II)(gg) of title 42.
 - **(d)** *No guarantee of access* The posting of policies by manufacturers and distributors under subsection (a) shall not serve as a guarantee of access to any specific investigational drug by any individual patient.
 - **(e)** *Revised policy* Nothing in this section shall prevent a manufacturer or distributor from revising a policy required under this section at any time.
-- **(f)** *Application* This section shall apply to a manufacturer or distributor with respect to an investigational drug beginning on the later of—
+- **(f)** *Application* This section shall apply to a manufacturer or distributor with respect to an investigational drug beginning on the earlier of—
-  - **(1)** the date that is 60 calendar days after December 13, 2016; or
-  - **(2)** the first initiation of a phase 2 or phase 3 study (as such terms are defined in section 312.21(b) and (c) of title 21, Code of Federal Regulations (or any successor regulations)) with respect to such investigational drug.
+  - **(1)** the first initiation of a phase 2 or phase 3 study (as such terms are defined in section 312.21(b) and (c) of title 21, Code of Federal Regulations (or any successor regulations)) with respect to such investigational drug; or
+  - **(2)** as applicable, 15 days after the drug receives a designation as a breakthrough therapy, fast track product, or regenerative advanced therapy under subsection (a), (b), or (g), respectively, of section 356 of this title.

 ## Source credit

 (June 25, 1938, ch.
 675, § 561A, as added Pub.
 L. 114–255, div.
 A, title III, § 3032, Dec.
 13, 2016, 130 Stat.
-1100.)
+1100; amended Pub.
+L. 115–52, title VI, § 610(c), Aug.
+18, 2017, 131 Stat.
+1053.)

+## Notes

+### Amendments

+2017—Subsec. (f).
+Pub.
+L. 115–52 substituted “earlier” for “later” in introductory provisions, added par.
+(2), redesignated former par.
+(2) as (1), and struck out former par.
+(1) which read as follows: “the date that is 60 calendar days after December 13, 2016; or”.